Diesen Artikel auf Deutsch lesen →

 }'

-Your handler returns 200 OK.
+The handler returns 200 OK.
 The victim now has a pro subscription they never paid for.
-Or, with checkout.session.completed, any pending order gets marked paid without money changing hands.
+Swap in checkout.session.completed and any pending order gets marked paid without money changing hands.

-We’ve reproduced this on our own reference apps built with each of these AI tools.
-The same handler, same flaw, every time.
+We’ve reproduced this on reference apps built with each of these tools.
+Same handler, same flaw, every time.

 The prompt-boundary problem

-This isn’t a Stripe documentation problem.
-Stripe’s docs explicitly tell you to verify signatures.
+Stripe’s docs explicitly tell you to verify signatures, so this isn’t a documentation gap.
 It’s a prompt-boundary problem in how AI tools generate code.

-When a founder prompts “build a Stripe webhook handler that marks orders as paid,” the AI generates exactly that: a handler, a body parser, a database update.
-The prompt doesn’t say “verify the request actually came from Stripe” because no founder thinks to write that.
-The AI optimizes for “make the prompt work” rather than “make this safe in production.”
+Prompt “build a Stripe webhook handler that marks orders as paid” and the model builds exactly that.
+The prompt never says verify the request actually came from Stripe, because no founder thinks to write that, and the model optimizes for making the prompt work rather than making the result safe in production.

-The same root cause shows up everywhere in AI-generated code: the happy path gets built; the adversarial path gets ignored.
-No negative tests, no “what if an attacker sends this,” no questioning of trust.
-Whatever the prompt asked for, ships.
+You see the same root cause across AI-generated code.
+The happy path gets built and the adversarial path gets ignored: no negative tests, no “what if an attacker sends this,” no question of whether the request can be trusted at all.

-You can sometimes catch it by prompting with “and verify the webhook signature”, but in our audits even that often produces verification code that’s superficially correct but bypassable (raw body vs parsed body mistakes being the most common).
+You can sometimes catch it by adding “and verify the webhook signature” to the prompt.
+Even then, in our audits, the verification it produces is often superficially correct but bypassable.
+Raw body versus parsed body is the usual mistake.

 The fix is eight lines